Harshavardhanyedla/collabX/README.md

 ---

 ## 📁 Project Architecture

-The project is organized to be modular, scalable, and easy to navigate:
+The project is organized to be **modular, scalable, and easy to navigate**:

-Components: Reusable UI elements like navigation bar, footer, roadmap cards, and project cards.
+- **Components**: Reusable UI elements like navigation bar, footer, roadmap cards, and project cards
-Pages: Main routes of the application including Home, Roadmaps, Projects, Community, and Contact.
+- **Pages**: Main routes of the application including Home, Roadmaps, Projects, Community, and Contact
-Context: React Context providers for managing global state, such as theme switching.
+- **Context**: React Context providers for managing global state, such as theme switching
-Hooks: Custom React hooks for functionality like localStorage management and debouncing.
+- **Hooks**: Custom React hooks for functionality like localStorage management and debouncing
-Utils: Utility functions used throughout the project.
+- **Utils**: Utility functions used throughout the project
-Types: TypeScript type definitions to ensure type safety.
+- **Types**: TypeScript type definitions to ensure type safety
-Data: Sample JSON data for roadmaps, projects, and community posts.
+- **Data**: Sample JSON data for roadmaps, projects, and community posts
-Assets: Images, icons, and other static resources.
+- **Assets**: Images, icons, and other static resources

-This structure ensures the codebase is clean, maintainable, and scalable, making it easier for contributors to understand and extend the project.
+This structure ensures the codebase is **clean, maintainable, and scalable**, making it easier for contributors to understand and extend the project.---

----

 ## 📱 Pages & Features